FAQ & Newcomers Guide

 Can I bring my children?

 Wheelchair-accessible seats* and companion seats are available on the main floor at our concert venues.
-For more information about these tickets, please call the DSO Office at (217) 443-5300.
+For more information about these tickets, please call the DSO Office at (217) 443-5300, hours 1-5 weekdays.

 Patrons who use walkers, canes, or crutches may want to consider purchasing seats near or on an aisle for better accessibility.